duchiy/PythonKFLOP/Readme.md

 Origins of CNC webserver

 This is actually version 2 of this project.
 The first version used a server written C# and required a lot of code.
 Also, I did not use the raspberry pi for the video.
 I realized that to implement the project, it was going to take some time.
 I was trying to figure out a better way to implement the web app.
 I got the idea for version 2 while attending the AEC Hackathon in Seattle and VR Hackathon in Seattle 2019.
 Most importantly the Principal Researcher at ThinkPredict helped a lot.
-He did not say how to actually do the project, but he pointed out the direction to look.
+He did not say how to actually do the project, but he pointed the direction to look.

 Technology used in this Project